-- 1. Consistent with WAC 173-22-035 and TCC 24.30.020, wetlands in shoreline jurisdiction shall be delineated using the procedure outlined in the approved federal wetland delineation manual and applicable regional supplements., - 2.
-A wetland buffer may not be reduced through averaging more than 25 percent of the standard buffer width applied per TCC 24.30.045.
-Buffer reduction is allowed only when following the steps described in TCC 24.30.050. - 3.
-The County may require an increase in buffer width, as specified in TCC 24.30.055, as necessary to protect wetland area, their functions, and their buffers.
+1. Consistent with WAC 173-22-035 and TCC 24.30.020 as included in Appendix E, wetlands in shoreline jurisdiction shall be delineated using the procedure outlined in the approved federal wetland delineation manual and applicable regional supplements.,

+- 2. A wetland buffer may not be reduced through averaging by more than 25 percent of the standard buffer width applied per TCC 24.30.045 as included in Appendix E. Buffer reduction is allowed only when following the steps described in TCC 24.30.050 as included in Appendix E. - 3.
+The County may require an increase in buffer width, as specified in (TCC 24.30.055 as included in Appendix E), as necessary to protect wetland area, their functions, and their buffers.